Electroweak precision observables and Higgs-boson signal strengths in the Standard Model and beyond: present and future

 Finally, we notice that deviations from the SM predictions of EWPO and Higgs-boson couplings constitute indirect evidence of new physics that still need to be interpreted in terms of specific physical degrees of freedom.
 A more refined theoretical approach, which entails a generalization of the SM Lagrangian to systematically include all effective interactions generated by the presence of NP at the UV scale, will then be necessary in order to explore the nature of such deviations.
 In a following paper~\cite{hepfit:2015daje} we will explore the possibility of using an effective field theory approach to build a model-independent study of NP effects in Higgs-boson couplings and use the {\tt HEPfit} framework to combine it with a fit of all available electroweak precision data.

 \acknowledgments

+We thank P. Janot for pointing out an omission in the list of FCCee measurements taken as input.
 M.~C. is associated to the Dipartimento di Matematica e Fisica, Universit\`a di Roma Tre, and E.~F. and L.~S. are associated to the Dipartimento di Fisica, Universit\`a di Roma ``La Sapienza''.
 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / grants n.~267985 and n.~279972.
 The work of L.~R. is supported in part by the U.S. Department of Energy under grant DE-SC0010102, and by the National Science Foundation under Grant No. NSF PHY11-25915.
 L.~R. would like to thanks the Kavli Institute for Theoretical Physics (UCSB) for hospitality while this work was being completed.